parsley-3d/tongo-docs/src/protocol/she.md

 # Starknet Homomorphic Encryption (SHE)

-The SHE library provides low-level cryptographic primitives for ElGamal encryption and zero-knowledge proof generation over the Stark elliptic curve.
+The SHE library provides low-level cryptographic primitives for some Sigma protocols, this includes ElGamal encryption and zero-knowledge proof generation over the Stark elliptic curve.
 It serves as the foundation for all cryptographic operations in Tongo.

 ## Dual Implementation